 If you need help finding the best travel method to your interview please check out the TFL website or give us a call if you still need advice.

 Before your interview we would suggest having a read of the job description and person specification.
 The best method we find when preparing for interviews is using the STAR method.
 It allows you to prepare detailed answers to questions so you are prepared for the day and can provide the most comprehensive answers when it may apply to a question asked.

-Not only does it help with preparing answers it also gets your mind thinking about things in your previous careers which you can present to the panel that may be beneficial to the role.
+Not only does STAR help with preparing answers, it also gets your mind thinking about things in your previous careers which you can present to the panel that may be beneficial to the role.

 Make sure you come to your interview well prepared.
 You'll need: